Imhaet/Debian11/README.md

 :# apt update
 :# apt install qt5-style-kvantum qt5-style-kvantum-themes
 ```
-* Since the PPA splits the package into qt5-style-kvantum and qt5-style-kvantum-themes, both of them should be installed.
 * Now we need to go to *System Settings -> Application Style* and select **kvantum-dark** to activate it in Plasma.

 <br />